girish17/openproject/README.md

 # Yojana

-Yojana is a web-based project management software.
-Use Yojana to manage your projects, tasks and goals.
+yojanā is a web-based project management software.
+Use yojanā to manage your portfolios, projects, tasks and goals.

 Yojana's key features are: